G1OJS/G1OJS.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-title: 🖐️ Hi, this is my Ham Radio website at GitHub.
+title: 🖐️ Hi, this is my Ham Radio website at GitHub
 ---
 My Ham Radio callsign is G1OJS and my name is Alan Robinson.
 I'm now retired from 30 years working in the Space Industry after completing a PhD in Electromagnetics in 1992.
 I've been interested in electronics since I was about 8 or 9 years old (1975?) and had my ham radio license since 1985.
 I've always been interested in antennas and a lot of what I do now is about making them and testing them.